harshbafnaa/sentiment-analysis/nlp/README.md

 - `model.py`: Contains the code for training the sentiment analysis model.
 - `app.py`: Streamlit web application for interacting with the model.
-- `dataset/`: Directory for storing the dataset (replace `your_dataset.csv` with your dataset file).
+- `dataset/`: Directory for the dataset (replace `your_dataset.csv` with your dataset file).
-- `stopwords/`: Directory for storing custom Gujarati stopwords (replace `gujarati_stopwords.txt` with your stopwords file).
+- `stopwords/`: Directory for custom Gujarati stopwords (replace `gujarati_stopwords.txt` with your stopwords file).
-- `model/`: Directory for saving the trained model and TF-IDF vectorizer.
+- `model/`: Directory for trained model and TF-IDF vectorizer.

 ## Credits